carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 Let's look at our `taxday.jsonl` file again.
 Remember that our JSON files are line-oriented,
 ie: one tweet per line.
 Let's use
-`head -n 1 source_data/taxday.jsonl > output_data/1-tweet.jsonl` to create a file
+`head -n 2 source_data/taxday.jsonl > output_data/1-tweet.jsonl` to create a file
-with just one tweet.
+with just two tweets.

 If we use `!cat` to output that file to a Notebook cell, we see a real mess.
 Let's open the Jupyter graphical file viewer instead.